pasytchangwa/Pasytchangwa/README.md

 ### About me

-- 🔭 I’m currently studying in Microverse
+- 🔭 I’m currently studying Software Development at Microverse
 - 🌱 I’m currently learning JavaScript
-- 🤔 I’m looking for help with JavaScript
+- 🤔 I’m looking still a software development student who is opened for help in JavaScript
-- 😄 Pronouns: he
+- 😄 Pronouns: he/him
-- you can reach me by sending an email here[pasytchangwa@gmail.com]
+- you can reach me by sending an email here(pasytchangwa@gmail.com)

 <!--
 **pasytchangwa/Pasytchangwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.